ricomariani/CG-SQL-author/docs/user_guide/17_vault_sensitive.md

+---
+title: "Chapter 17: Vault Sensitive — Encoding for Privacy"
+weight: 17
+---
 <!---
 -- Copyright (c) sample Platforms, Inc. and affiliates.
 --
 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
-## Chapter 17: Vault Sensitive — Encoding for Privacy

 ### Introduction